GrosvenorTechnology/OemAccessApi/documentation/Entities/CommonTimeTable.md

 # Common.TimeTable

 Time Tables can be used to control when a user has access to a specific door, when a door is unlocked, or an output operated and can also be used to trigger actions.
+They can be controlled by changing their operational mode, either directly or indirectly by using actions.

+A Time Table has the following operational modes:

+- **normal** (default)
+- **disabled**

+Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information.

 Time Tables can be defined in the Application Configuration and in Entity Change messages.